OT Application and Requirements

 Submitted a completed and verified application through Occupational Therapist Centralized Application Service (OTCAS).

 Earned a cumulative GPA of 3.0 or greater.
+Applicants may have up to three prerequisites in progress at the time of application.

 Completed the following coursework with a grade of C or better prior to applying:

-- 3 semester credits of Statistics
+- Writing/Composition – 3 credits

-- 3 semester credits of Abnormal Psychology
+- 3 credits General Psychology

-- 6 semester credits of Psychology
+- 3 credits Developmental Psychology

 Obtained a baccalaureate degree from a regionally accredited institution of higher education prior to matriculation.

-Submit two letters of recommendation:
+Must submit two letters of recommendation:

 Letters of recommendation should be sent directly by the recommenders on letterhead and must include contact information.